marstau/marstau.github.io/Blog/software/index.md

 Having installed the required libraries, it is worth taking a moment to understand how they interact and how the client code is architected.

 Jasper utilizes a number of open source libraries to function.
-[Pocketsphinx](http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) performs speech recognition via Python bindings to the [CMUSphinx](http://cmusphinx.sourceforge.net) engine.
+[Pocketsphinx](http://cmusphinx.sourceforge.net/2010/03/pocketsphinx-0-6-release/) performs speech recognition via python bindings to the [CMUSphinx](http://cmusphinx.sourceforge.net) engine.
 Jasper’s voice is owed to the popular TTS program, [eSpeak](http://espeak.sourceforge.net).
 [Phonetisaurus](https://code.google.com/p/phonetisaurus/) and CMUCLMTK enable Jasper to generate dictionaries and language models on-the-fly based on the custom module vocabularies.
 Mopidy enables streaming from Spotify, for those users who wish to use the module.

 The client architecture is organized into a number of different components: